juandimcr/Contacts-App/README.md

 + Return (application/json)
     ```js
     {
-        Contact has been removed successfully"
+        "Contact has been removed successfully"
     }
     ```